Zelda in Tears of the Kingdom.

 Image via Nintendo

 There’s so much going on in The Legend of Zelda: The Minish Cap that the main story almost feels like a side activity.
 It has no right to be as good as it is on the Game Boy Advance, but here we are.
-You play as Toon Link in a quest to restore order while working with the Minish Cap, a hat that can shrink Link down to the size of a race of tiny beings who live in mushrooms, hollowed-out stumps, and on our shelves.
+You play as Link in a quest to restore order while working with the Minish Cap, a hat that can shrink Link down to the size of a race of tiny beings who live in mushrooms, hollowed-out stumps, and on our shelves.

 the legend of zelda the wind waker zelda games ranked

 The Legend of Zelda: The Wind Waker is the official ā€œtoo much waterā€ Zelda game.
-We understand the overworld exploration can be a chore, and we hear the complaints about padding at parts.
-Having said all that, Wind Waker overflows with so much personality that we canā€™t help but love it.
-No matter how much you point out that’s bad, we only see good.
+We understand that the overworld exploration can be a chore for some.
+But for us, itā€™s exploration at some of the seriesā€™ best.
+Wind Waker overflows with so much personality that we canā€™t help but love it.
+No matter how much you point out what’s bad, we only see good.

 While it was chided upon its release for being too kiddy, there are epic moments here that stand as high points for the franchise.
 On top of that, we love Linkā€™s nimble controls here that naturally build off the N64 Zelda titles.
 Of the 3D Zelda games that existed before Breath of the Wild, this is the one we’ll always want to return to.

-There’s a reason this was remastered for the Wii U and has become a title that people keep buyng that console to play.
+There’s a reason this was remastered for the Wii U and has become a title that people keep buying that console to play.
 It takes the idea of using music as a game mechanic in Ocarina of Time and utilizes it as something far more tactile.
 So many of its features feel at home in modern releases, which just goes to show how ahead of its time it was.

 2: The Legend of Zelda: Breath of the Wild (2017)

-In a post-Elden Ring world, The Legend of Zelda” Breath of the Wild feels fresher now than it did in 2017.
-For the longest time, we could not get over quirks like weapon durability that hang over the entire adventure.
+In a post-Elden Ring world, The Legend of Zelda Breath of the Wild feels fresher now than it did in 2017.
+For the longest time, we could not get over quirks like weapon durability that hung over the entire adventure.
 Now, Breath of the Wild feels distinct because of how oddly meditative it is.
 Without the promise of valuable upgrades and weapons essential to your build, Breath of the Wild is a game driven by your own curiosity.
 Go where you want, do what you want; thereā€™s no wrong answer as long as youā€™re having fun.

 You’ll find a core story here, but at the end of the day, Breath of the Wild focuses on your stories.
 Maybe you solved a puzzle in an unexpected way, or maybe you laughed hard tossing a bomb into an enemy camp and watching everyone fly off a cliff.
 Itā€™s easy to see why Breath of the Wild has redefined Zelda games as we know them, and Tears of the Kingdom decidedly proves that this style of Zelda game is here to stay.
 Breath of the Wild isn’t just a defining moment in the Zelda canon; it is one of the most important games ever made.